kontainapp/km/docs/build.md

 make pull-buildenv-image
 ```

-from the top will getch all of the build environments.
+from the top will fetch all of the build environments.

 #### build the 'buildenv' image locally using Docker